Welcome to Our Blog on the Camino Portuguese

 Santiago de Compostella cathedral Spain.

 As for the ghosts, we saw them everywhere, even while trying not to.
-As we wandered the streets we remembered the places we'd visited last time, and thought about all the people we'd spent time with there.
-We saw people that reminded us strongly of fellow pilgrims we'd met along the Camino Frances, the Via Podiensis, and this hike.
+As we wandered the streets we remembered the places we'd visited last time and thought about all the people we'd spent time with there.
+We saw people who reminded us strongly of fellow pilgrims we'd met along the Camino Frances, the Via Podiensis, and this hike.
 They brought back memories we didn't even remember we had.
 Perhaps this is because we'd only been to Santiago once before, and our connection to this place is deeply entwined with the people we shared all our journeys with.
-As when anything beautiful comes to an end, it is a bitter sweet feeling.
+When anything beautiful comes to an end, it is a bittersweet feeling.
 Maybe next time will be different.

 As the evening wore on the exhaustion of a month's hiking with only one real rest day began to catch up with us, and we headed back to our room.
 We had intended to venture back out after sunset to do some night photography and perhaps enjoy some music and dancing.
 However, when 9:30 pm arrived and the sun was still up, we decided to call it a day.